tehmoon/go-libraft/README.md

 # go-libraft
 Implementation of the Raft consensus algorithm in GO.

-This is only a lib, it will try to respect as much as possible the Raft understanding and safety policy so people can use it to build on top of it.
+This is only a lib, it will try to respect as much as possible the Raft understanding and safety policy so people can use it to build anything on top of it.

 ie:
  - Raft as a service (zookeeper)
  - A new database
  - Some software with Raft embedded
+ - An API
+ - A game
+ - ...

 ## Features: